Rick-Phoenix/sketch/docs/src/templating/render-preset.md

 # Creating A Preset

-A preset contains an optional context (which overrides the global context), and a list of two kinds of items, which are best used under different kinds of situations:
+A preset contains an optional context (which overrides the global context), and a list that contains any of these elements:

-## Individual Template
+## Individual Presets

-- An individual template (with manually controlled output path and local context)
+- An individual template, with manually controlled output path and context

 ### Example